Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

     You have most likely attempted to construct a widget outside of `main` while using mousetrap interactively.
 ```

 At any point, we can attempt to end runtime by calling `quit!`.
-This will exit runtime and emit signal `shutdown`.
+This will usually cause the application to emit its signal `shutdown`.
 We should always `quit!` before calling Julias `exit()`, otherwise the apps process will be immediately killed, which can lead to undefined behavior.

 ### Holding & Busy

-Each app on a users system has to boolean flags: whether it is currently **holding** and whether is currently **busy**.
+Each app on a user's system has two boolean flags: whether it is currently **holding** and whether it is currently **busy**.

 Holding means that the application attempts to prevent exiting in any way.
-We set this flag b calling `hold!`.
+We set this flag by calling [`hold!`](@ref).
 This should be used to prevent the user from accidentally ending runtime while an important process is running.
-We have to make sure to call `release!`, which will set the holding flag to `false`, so the app can now exit normally.
+We have to make sure to call [`release!`](@ref), which will set the holding flag to `false`, after which the app can normally exit again.

-Being busy does not prevent runtime, rather, it marks the app such that the OS recognize that it is currently busy.
+Being **busy** marks the app so that the OS recognizes that it is currently busy.
 This will prevent the "<app> is not responding" dialog many OS will trigger automatically when an app freezes.
-Sometimes freezing is unavoidable because a costly operation is taking place.
-During times like this, we should call `mark_as_busy!`.
-Once the expensive task is complete, `unmark_as_busy!` reverts this.
+Sometimes, freezing is unavoidable because a costly operation is taking place.
+During times like this, we should call [`mark_as_busy!`](@ref), which notifies the OS that everything is still working as intended, it will just take a while.
+Once the expensive task is complete, [`unmark_as_busy!`](@ref) reverts the flag.

+---

+For most purposes, simply using [`main`](@ref) as we have so far is a safer and easier way to start runtime.
+Nonetheless, it is important to understand how application lifetime works under the hood, as in some situations, more fine-control is required.

 ---